 Retribution: The Russian concentration camp guard in the foreground was killed by American soldiers who liberated the camp.
 They cracked-open his skull with their rifle butts, Irving Ross said.
 Other guards suffered the same fate at the hands of the invading U.S. troops.

-The photo above actually shows a Waffen-SS soldier, that was sent to Dachau to help with the surrender of the camp; he was shot by American soldiers, in the 45th Division or the 42nd Division, who were the liberators of Dachau.
+The photo above actually shows a Waffen-SS soldier, who had been sent to Dachau to help with the surrender of the camp; he was shot by American soldiers, in the 45th Division or the 42nd Division, who were the liberators of Dachau.

 The story told by Irving Ross takes the prize for the biggest lie ever told about the liberation of Dachau.